Best Fishing Backpack (carry your tackle the right way!)

 I See There Are Single Strap Backpacks.
 Are They Any Good?

-A single strap backpack can be useful if you don’t plan to carry particularly heavy gear, as a single strap may not have the strength of two straps and the bags will often tend to have a smaller capacity.
+A one strap backpack can be useful if you don’t plan to carry particularly heavy gear, as one strap may not have the strength of two straps and the bags will often tend to have a smaller capacity.

 Can I Pack A Sleeping Bag In One?